Essays7 min readMarch 7, 2026

 Step 2: Pick the Right Prompt

 For the Common App, you'll choose from several prompts.
 Don't let the prompt choose your story—work the other way around.
 Find your best story first, then find the prompt it fits.
+Our complete Common App guide explains every prompt option in detail.

 Most strong essays fall into the "background, identity, interest, or talent" prompt or the open-ended prompt.
 When in doubt, the open prompt gives you the most freedom.